IntentArchitect/Docs/articles/user-interface/how-to-manage-repositories/how-to-manage-repositories.md

 ---
 # How to manage Repositories

-Asset Repositories represent the default available repositories that are searched when discovering Modules and Application Templates.
-By default the Intent Architect server is available `https://intentarchitect.com/`, which hosts all the official Open Source modules.
-Repositories can also point to local folders and network locations.
+Asset Repositories manages the repository locations that are searched when discovering Modules and Application Templates.
+The official Intent Architect server `https://intentarchitect.com/` is available as a repository hosting all the official (and largely Open Source) Modules for use.
+Additional sources can be added too which can point to a physical drive or remote/network locations.

 ## Locate the Manage Repositories dialog